apache/sling-old-svn-mirror/bundles/jcr/webconsole/README.md

-Apache Sling JCR WebConsole Bundle
+# Apache Sling JCR WebConsole Bundle

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 The JCR WebConsole bundle provides Felix WebConsole plugins for working with a JCR repository.